sain-data-academy-may-2022/Jennas_mini_project/README.md

 ## App Manifesto

 To build an app that will charge customer's an extortionate amount of money for very easy to make and cheap to produce items, whilst providing a terrible customer service.
+Delete this

 ## Running